band-40/hosted-cloud-core/README.md

   - /tmp/hosted-cloud-core/install-cloud-core.sh > /var/log/cloud-core-install.log 2>&1
 ```

-### Step 4: Wait for ~15mins, access the server ip http://server_ip, you should see the dashboard and settings for femto devices.
+### Step 4: Access your server

+Wait approximately 15 minutes for installation to complete, then access `http://server_ip` in your browser.
+You should see the dashboard and settings interface for your femto devices.

+## Recommended Cloud Provider

+We recommend [Vultr](https://www.vultr.com/?ref=9746929-9J) for deploying your Open5GS instances.
+Vultr offers:

+- Global footprint with 32 data center regions
+- Affordable cloud compute options starting at $2.50/month
+- High-performance infrastructure with excellent price-to-performance ratio
+- Easy-to-use control panel for managing your instances
+- Fast deployment (under 60 seconds for many VM types)

+You can sign up for Vultr using our [referral link](https://www.vultr.com/?ref=9746929-9J). **New users receive a $300 credit to test the platform when signing up through this link!**